markteehan/ksqdb-jmx-monitoring/README.md

 JMX metrics, like kittens, require an element of mustering.

 kSQLDB and Grafana, paired with jmxtrans and Kafka offer a pipeline toolkit to capture, filter and depict JMX metrics at scale.
+JMXTrans sends all JVM metrics to a kafka topic where kSQLDB filters, transforms and sinks whats needed to influxdb.
 One beneficiary of this is topic-level monitoring of streaming pipelines; where message produce metrics at the topic level can be used to determine the health of a stream processing application.

 This topology offers other benefits: